KuroiiJ/CodingTest11.20/README.md

 # My-Vue-Starting-Point
-Attemptinng the coding challege for ThankView on 11/20.
-Unsuccessful by deadline, but I'm gonna keep working on it, because I got very stuck on a silly v-bind problem and wasted too much time.
+Attempting the coding challege for ThankView on 11/20.
+Unsuccessful by deadline, but I'm gonna keep working on it, because I got very stuck on a silly problems and wasted too much time.

 ## Project setup